 - National Oceanic and Atmospheric Administration (NOAA): September 17, 2016

 Students interested in federal government careers should also strongly consider the Presidential Management Fellows Program (PMF), a competitive two-year fellowship that places over 600 graduate students (including 3Ls and LL.M.s) in public policy and management positions with federal executive agencies.
 Applications are typically due in mid-September or early October, though this year’s date is still to be announced.
-Students interested in the PMF should watch OPIA emails and the PMF website for updated information about the 2019 PMF program.
+Students interested in the PMF should watch OPIA emails and the PMF website for updated information about the 2020 PMF program, and plan to attend OPIA’s PMF information session in the fall.

 You must take a strategic approach to your search.
 Critical components of your search should include the following: